Posted on 2 Comments

 Up the Summit Trail

 Walk past the main lodge and head to where the Hummer Handle Tow runs in the winter.
+The trail is signed in multiple places but sometimes referred to as “Blaster’s Ridge”.
 You’ll cross Apex Creek on a bridge and then the trail immediately starts, heading along the creek and running above the top of the blue tow equipment.

 Bridge over Apex Creek where the trail starts